How Fiber Lasers Support the Breakthrough of e-mobility

 Fiber lasers are supporting the breakthrough in e-mobility, but what is this breakthrough exactly?

-So, the breakthrough is a move away from ICE (internal combustion engines) to electric powered vehicles.
+So, the breakthrough is a move away from ICE (internal combustion engines) to electric and hybrid (HEV and PHEV) powered vehicles.
 This is happening and it’s real, there is a switch to green-friendly electric vehicles, which is happening now in automotive and will happen in the future in aviation and aerospace.

 Fiber laser applications

 It would be impractical to cover every single e-mobility application of fiber lasers here, but this page gives an overview and we will add more as time progresses.
-We have created a section for each main application area provided by SPI Lasers.
+We have created a section for each main application area provided by SPI Lasers in the section below.

 Ablation and cleaning